 Bear left as you walk through the trees.
 When you leave the trees head along the footpath back down into the town.
 You will come into Newham Lane and later the High Street.
-The walk takes an hour to an hour and a quarter.

 Just north of the coastal town of Worthing, Cissbury Ring is one of the jewels in the crown of the new South Downs National Park.
 It’s the largest hill fort in Sussex and has a history dating back over 5,000 years.